carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 ```

 This declaration is important for [implementation files](#libraries), which
-implicitly import the API file, because it keeps the package name as an explicit
+implicitly import the library's API, because it keeps the package name as an explicit
 entity in source files.

 ### Libraries